 Firstly, I would like to thank you for showing an interest in my site.
-My name is Gary; I am 50 years old and stay in the south side of Glasgow.
+My name is Gary; I stay in the south side of Glasgow.
 My interest for photography started around 20 years ago.
 I began taking photographs of family members and landscapes using a 35mm camera.
 I would spend a lot of time around the west coast of Scotland where I found my passion for landscape photography.

 During the winter months, I would get up at 3am just to drive to the perfect location so I would catch the sun rising, sometimes sitting for hours waiting for the light to change to capture the perfect image.
 About 15 years ago I was a guest at a friend’s wedding at Gretna Green, I took my camera of course.
 It was only when my friends compared my photographs with the photographers, I realised my work was just as good.
 I am now doing a job that I love and have an enormous passion for.